AddinDev/AddinDev/README.md

 ### Ohayo!, I'm Addin 👋

-- 🔭 I’m currently looking for internship
+- 🔭 I’m a intermediate iOS Developer
-- 🌱 Learns from anyone, currently learning coredata & firebase
+- 🌱 Learn from the internet
-- 🏠 Tarakan, North Kalimantan
+- 🏠 Jakarta Pusat
-- 📬 How to reach me : <a href="mailto:addinsatria2004@gmail.com">Let's get in touch!</a>
+- 📬 How to reach me : <a href="mailto:addinsatria2004@gmail.com">Contact me!</a>

 ### About Me